Volunteering opportunities at Iris Theatre

 Set Construction Placements

-We are looking for four design or carpentry students who are keen to gain more practical experience in set construction to join the Set Design and Set Construction team for our Summer Repertory Season 2018 as they create and deliver the scenic designs for our two new productions: The Tempest, directed by Daniel Winder and The Three Musketeers, directed by Paul-Ryan Carberry.
+We are looking for four design or carpentry students who are keen to gain more practical experience in set construction to join the Set Design and Set Construction team for our Summer Repertory Season 2019 as they create and deliver the scenic designs for our two new productions: Hamlet, directed by Daniel Winder and The Hunchback of Notre Dame, directed by Vanessa-Faye Stanley.
 The team consists of makers and designers who work collaboratively with the Director and Heads of Departments (Producer, Lighting, Sound, Costume and Stage Management) in realising, constructing and finalising the set.
 Planning for the Summer Season is now in full swing and the Director is already in the process of developing visual concepts for each production.
-These will be transformed initially into broad set designs and then specific ideas ready for construction which will commence in May 2018.
+These will be transformed initially into broad set designs and then specific ideas ready for construction which will commence in May 2019.

 ✓ Using hand and power tools for a range of materials proficiently, such as the chop and table saw, welder an angle-grinder, paint sprayer and various other equipment.
 (Further training and health and safety procedures will be provided)